03 Using R syntax

 determine how many tokens your transformer can process.
 If your text has

-more tokens after tokenization, these tokens are ignored.
+more tokens, these tokens are ignored.
+However, if you would like to

-However, if you would like to analyze long documents, please avoid to
+analyze long documents, please avoid to increase this number too

-increase this number too significantly because the computational time
+significantly because the computational time does not increase in a

-does not increase in a linear way but quadratic (Beltagy, Peters &
+linear way but quadratic (Beltagy, Peters & Cohan 2020).
+For long

-Cohan 2020).
-For long documents you can use another architecture of BERT
+documents you can use another architecture of BERT (e.g. Longformer from

-classification (e.g., Pappagari et al. 2019).
-Using chunks is supported
+et al. 2019).
+Using chunks is supported by aifedcuation for all

-Since creating a transformer model is energy consuming
+Since creating a transformer model is energy consuming,

 aifeducation allows you to estimate its ecological impact with